-Tribal Leaders or others who are authorized to request on behalf of a Tribal or Village government are encouraged to submit topics for discussion via this online Topic Request form or by downloading and emailing the 2017-18 RTOC Agenda Topic Request form for addition to the meeting agenda, or to contact any member of the Committee.
+Submit Topics for discussion: Tribal Leaders or others who are authorized to request on behalf of a Tribal or Village government are encouraged to submit topics for discussion via this online Topic Request form or by downloading and emailing the 2017-18 RTOC Agenda Topic Request form for addition to the meeting agenda, or to contact any member of the Committee.

 2017 RTOC Meetings

 Conference Calls 3rd Thursday @ 12:00 AK, 1:00 PST, 3:00 MT

 January 19, 2017 – February 16, 2017 – April 20, 2017 – May 18, 2017

 July 20, 2017 – August 17, 2017 – October 19, 2017 – November 16, 2017

 In Person Meetings 2.5 days long, every 3rd month

 - March 27-28, 2017 in Port Gamble, WA hosted by the Port Gamble S’Klallam Tribe

 - June 20-22, 2017 in Juneau, AK hosted by the Yakama Nation